jiangts/blog/resources/templates/md/posts/2015-7-31-sophomore-fall.md

       it in class.
 Having watched some videos out of curiosity, I can say that they're really fascinating, and the professors do a great job detailing the internet, one of the greatest engineering feats of modern technology.
-      The class is known to be one of the harder CS classes at Stanford though, because you literally have to implement a lot of networking protocols in
-      C. I think the first assignment is writing a TCP server from a provided bare-bones implementation of a UDP server. -- Really excited to take this one!
+      The class is known to be one of the harder(est?)
+CS classes at Stanford though, because you literally have to implement a lot of networking protocols in C. I think the first assignment is writing a TCP server from a provided bare-bones implementation of a UDP server. -- Really excited to take this one!
 - CS251 - Bitcoin
   - This one is taught by Dan Boneh, (one of?) the world's greatest expert(s) on computer security.
 I'm taking this one probably half because I want to